Computer History Museum: Famous Computers and Gadgets

 Apple I (1976)

-One of the rarest and most famous desktop computers you can see at CHM is the Apple I. After all, this was the first product offered by Apple Computer.
+The Apple I is one of the rarest and most famous desktop computers you can see at CHM.
+After all, this was the first product offered by Apple Computer.
 Furthermore, it was designed and built by Apple co-founder Steve Wozniak.
-Equally important is the fact that only 62 of these gadgets have been confirmed to exist.
+Equally important is that only 62 of these gadgets have been confirmed to exist.
 In light of this, the most recent sale of an Apple I went for $500,000 in a U.S. auction.
-If you look closely at the Apple I at CHM, you’ll notice Steve Wozniak’s “Woz” autograph at the top.
+Looking closely at the Apple I at CHM, you’ll notice Steve Wozniak’s “Woz” autograph at the top.

 Related: What To See At SiliCon